-Important things to consider before travelling abroad08 August 2017
+Important things to consider before travelling abroad

 Each year, millions of Brits travel overseas with family and friends, with many assuming that everything will be plain sailing.

-Unfortunately, this isn’t always the case with latest figures showing that an estimated 4.4 million British holidaymakers suffered an injury while abroad during the last three years.
+Unfortunately, this isn’t always the case, with latest figures showing that an estimated 4.4 million British holidaymakers suffered an injury while abroad during the last three years.
 Many of these accidents abroad could have been prevented had some basic steps been taken in advance.

 Injury can happen to the best of us and if it is due to someone else's negligence you could be entitled to compensation.